 The "Tracking" feature, constantly backward propagates and forward propagates your signal through processing "time" as needed.

-Whereas other software will happily allow you to perform light pollution removal, color calibration or deconvolution after stretching, StarTools will...
+So, whereas other software will happily (and incorrectly!) allow you to perform light pollution removal, color calibration or deconvolution after stretching, StarTools will...

 ...actually also let you do that, but with a twist!

 Tracking will rewind and/or fast-forward to the right point in time, so that the signal flow to makes sense and is mathematically consistent.
 It inserts the operation in the correct order and recalculates what the result would have looked like if your decision had always been the case.
 It's time travelling for image processing, where you can change the past to affect the present and future.

 For an in-depth explanation of Tracking, see the Tracking section.